-- Basic Life insurance, if your benefits eligible pay is less than \$200,000; - > Basic Accidental Death and Dismemberment (AD&D) insurance, if your benefits eligible pay is less than \$200,000; - > Group Universal Life (GUL) insurance for you and your spouse/partner; - > Supplemental AD&D insurance for you and your spouse/partner; - > Term life and Supplemental AD&D insurance for your children; - > Business Travel Accident/Medical insurance; and - > Long-Term Care insurance (if enrolled prior to 1/1/12).
+- Basic Life insurance, if your benefits eligible pay is less than \$200,000; - Basic Accidental Death and Dismemberment (AD&D) insurance, if your benefits eligible pay is less than \$200,000; - > Group Universal Life (GUL) insurance for you and your spouse/partner; - > Supplemental AD&D insurance for you and your spouse/partner; - > Term Life and Supplemental AD&D insurance for your children; - > Business Travel Accident/Medical (BTA/BTM) insurance; and - > Long-Term Care insurance (if enrolled prior to January 1, 2012).

-Insurance benefits are fully-insured.
+Insurance benefits are fully insured.
 Benefits are provided under the contracts entered into between Citigroup (the "Plan Sponsor") and the insurers.
-The insurers, not the Plans Administration Committee of Citigroup Inc. (the "Plan Administrator") or the Plan Sponsor, administer benefit claims and appeals procedures and are responsible for paying claims.
+The insurers, not the Plans Administration Committee of Citigroup Inc. (the "Plan Administrator") or the Plan Sponsor, administer benefits claims and appeals procedures and are responsible for paying claims.